 She was Vice-president and Joint secretary of Mumbai Pradesh Congress committee.
 She was Municipal Councillor from 1992 and 1997 and became member of Standing, Education and improvement committee of MCGM.
 She also became chairman of Children Aid Society.
-She was the member of Maharashtra legislative assembly from 2004 to 2009, she was re-elected to Maharashtra Legislative assembly in October, 2009.
+She was the constituency 165 - Andheri (W). member of Maharashtra legislative assembly from 2004 to 2009, she was re-elected to Maharashtra